scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

 Our data engineering pipelines are generalizable to any OpenStreetMap feature.
-Users can generate training sets with any OpenStreetMap feature simply by writing their own osmium handler to turn OSM geometries into polygons.
+Users can generate training sets with any OpenStreetMap feature simply by writing their own Osmium handler to turn OpenStreetMap geometries into polygons.

 2. Model